ministryofjustice/nsm-e2e-test/README.md

 bash into the container and run them from there:
 `docker-compose run --entrypoint sh laa-crime-forms-end-to-end-tests`

-To run the tests in the docker container, cd into the mapped folder `app_local` first.
+To run the tests in the docker container, make sure you are in the app folder first.

 You can then edit the files on your development machine and re-run the tests.